sugandhi15/Internship_Assignment/README.md

 - JWT

 # Features

 1. API Endpoints
     Public : can be accesed by anyone.
     Protected : needs token or JWT.

 2. Celery
     Handles background tasks or long-running operations.
     Background task: Send email after user registration.

 3. Telegram Bot
     Allows user to interact with our Django application through Telegram.
     A Telegram bot that listens to `/start`.
     Stores the Telegram username into the database.

+Link to API Documentation -  https://documenter.getpostman.com/view/37031551/2sB2x8ErFC

 #   Set up to run the project

 1.Create Virtual Environment
     python -m venv myenv